ethanjperez/ParlAI/README.md

 ```bash
 pip install -r requirements.txt
 ```
+You may also need to install [PyTorch 1.1](https://pytorch.org/) if you have dependency issues later on.

 Link the cloned directory to your site-packages:
 ```bash
 python setup.py develop
 ```

-Any necessary data (for RACE or DREAM) will be downloaded to `~/ParlAI/data`.
+Any necessary data will be downloaded to `~/ParlAI/data`.

-Now that you've installed ParlAI, follow these [instructions](https://github.com/ethanjperez/convince/blob/master/ParlAI/README_ParlAI.md#mturk) to setup ParlAI's MTurk functionality.
+Now that you've installed ParlAI, follow these [instructions](https://github.com/ethanjperez/convince/blob/master/ParlAI/README_ParlAI.md#mturk) to setup and walk through ParlAI's MTurk functionality.

 ## Running Human Evaluation